buildingblocs/datasets/phone_protector/CONTRIBUTING.md

 ### How's your phone protector?

-1. Take a picture of your current phone.
+1. Take a look at your phone screen and note down any cracks or scratches.
-2. Make sure cracks and fingerprints are visible to the best of your ability. (try keeping it on while using a full white photo on the screen)
+2. Upload the information onto an excel sheet.
-3. Ensure that there is no reflection.
+3. State the number of cracks and/or scratches and state the severity.
 4. Upload it.

 ### Creating the Pull Request